AdobeDocs/campaign-standard.en/help/designing/using/quick-start.md

 ![](assets/structure-components-quick-start.png)

-### Add content components {#add-content-components}
+### Adding content components {#add-content-components}

 You can add several content components to your email such as image, text and buttons.
-For more information, see [Content components](designing-from-scratch.md#about-content-components).
+For more information, see [Content components](../../designing/using/designing-from-scratch.md#about-content-components).

 - Image